f-marchi/alma-classifier/README.md

 - **ALMA Subtype v2**:
   - New diagnostic model using autoencoder-transformer architecture
   - Near-perfect accuracy in both methylation arrays and nanopore epigenomes
-  - v0.1.4 (from our NatComms paper) remains available.
+  - v0.1.4 (from the publication) remains available in pip and docker.

 ## Installation